NREL/HPC/IO/Lustre/lustrebestpractices.md

 ## Striping

 Lustre provides a way to stripe files, this spreads them across multiple OSTs.
 Striping a large file being accessed by many processes can greatly improve the performace.
-See [Lustre file striping](http://wiki.lustre.org/Configuring_Lustre_File_Striping)for more details.
+See [Lustre file striping](http://wiki.lustre.org/Configuring_Lustre_File_Striping) for more details.

 ```
 lfs setstripe <file> -c <count> -s <size>